Quintron & Miss Pussycat

 - Performing Artist

-Quintron and Miss Pussycat will create a live puppet show about extreme weather events, which will utilize a “Wildlife Organ” built and installed by Quintron at A Studio in the Woods.
-The Wildlife Organ is envisioned as a musical instrument using specially-housed microphones to intimately capture and process the broad spectrum of natural sounds on site, routing each distinct sound back to a playable, musical keyboard.
+Quintron and Miss Pussycat created a live puppet show about extreme weather events, which utilized a “Wildlife Organ” built and installed by Quintron at A Studio in the Woods.
+The Wildlife Organ is envisioned as a musical instrument that uses specially-housed microphones to intimately capture and process the broad spectrum of natural sounds on site, routing each sound back to a playable, musical keyboard.